risingwavelabs/risingwave-operator/docs/general/state-stores.md

     # Prefix to objects in the object stores or directory in file system.
 Default to "hummock".
     dataDirectory: hummock

-    # Declaration of the Google Cloud Storage state store backend.
+    # Declaration of the Azure Blob Storage state store backend.
     azureBlob:
       # Endpoint of the Azure Blob service.
       endpoint: https://you-blob-service.blob.core.windows.net